A man doing a pull up using a weighted vest.

 Are Weighted Vests Good For Building Muscle?

 Have you ever considered taking your workouts to the next level by incorporating a weighted vest?
-Don't worry, you don't need to be in the armed forces to use one!
-This handy piece of exercise equipment can really spice up your body weight routines and give you that extra challenge you've been craving to improve your strength and endurance.
+This handy piece of equipment can really spice up your bodyweight workout routines and give you that extra challenge you've been craving.
+But can weighted vests actually help you build muscle?
+Let's explore the science behind weighted vests and their impact on muscle growth.

 What Are Weighted Vests?

-Weighted vests are exactly what the name suggests - a vest specifically designed to distribute added weight evenly across your torso.
-As a relatively low-impact equipment option, weighted training vests are an ideal choice for burning calories, building muscle and increasing bone density. (source
+Weighted vests are exactly what they sound like - vests designed to distribute added weight evenly across your torso.
+As a low-impact option, weighted vests are ideal for cardio and resistance training, increasing your heart rate and aiding in calorie burn, building muscle, and increasing bone density. (source

-To achieve these benefits, weighted vests work by adding additional resistance to your existing body weight in the form of weighted plates to increase the difficulty of bodily movements.
+These vests work by adding resistance to your existing body weight.
+This additional weight, often in the form of weighted plates, increases the difficulty of your movements, forcing your muscles to work harder.

 While weighted training vests are fantastic for taking your body weight workouts to the next level, it's important to know that they come with a few risks.
 Since the vest adds weight to every exercise you do, it can increase the impact on your body, especially when you're jumping or landing.
 This can really take a toll on your feet, ankles, and knees, so it's important to be careful and mindful during those exercises.